Go to main content

 Current research in islet cell transplantation seeks to bring us one step closer to a type 1 diabetes cure.
 The aim of this procedure is to restore the body's natural ability to produce insulin by transferring healthy islet cells from a donor pancreas to an individual with type 1 diabetes.

-- Another is that the procedure requires islet cells from deceased organ donors, which are in very limited supply.
+• Another is that the procedure requires islet cells from deceased organ donors, which are in very limited supply.
 Not all donor islet cells are viable either; insulin-producing cells from multiple donors are sometimes required for just one procedure.

-- It’s also yet to be determined the best location for the transplanted cells.
+• It’s also yet to be determined the best location for the transplanted cells.
 The current approach infuses cells into the liver, which is slightly more invasive, while the Sana trial injected the cells intramuscularly.

 One solution to the limited supply of islet cells is using modified stem cells designed to produce insulin instead.
-This transplant method is currently being tested by Vertex in their VX-880 trial.
+This transplant method is currently being tested by Vertex in its VX-880 trial.
 The therapy has shown great promise, with almost a dozen participants now producing their own insulin, eliminating the need for insulin injections.
 People treated with VX-880 also experienced significant improvements in A1C and time in range.

 However, the investigational VX-880 therapy also requires immunosuppressive therapy.
-For this reason, Sana’s recent achievement in enabling transplanted islet cells to produce insulin in a person with type 1 diabetes without immunosuppression marks a potential major milestone in the field.
+For this reason, Sana’s achievement in enabling transplanted islet cells to produce insulin in a person with type 1 diabetes without immunosuppression marks a potential major milestone in the field.

 The new process from Sana involves modifying donor-derived islet cells so that they can evade immune detection.
 That is, transplanted cells won’t be recognized by the body’s immune cells, avoiding destruction and enabling ongoing insulin production.